laeith/laeith-blog/content/posts/2021_06_17_software_testing/index.md

 Testing is at the core of all complex software systems that exhibit any sense of quality - and works well for developers sanity.
 It's the main tool that helps us **convince ourselves that what we created will probably work correctly before actually running it in production.**

 There are tons and tons of books and information out there about software testing, this falls into a slightly more specific niche that is back-end services testing, potentially in a distributed environment.
-It's unlikely to be of much use for GUIs, desktop software, safety critical systems, developer tools nor convoluted monoliths.
+It's unlikely to be of much use for GUIs, desktop software, safety critical systems, developer tools nor very large monoliths (browsers, operating systems).
+This can also be highly product and domain-specific.

 This is also not going to be about the old-fashioned way of testing - manual testing, separate automated QA via selenium etc. This is about **developers owning their work and striving for quality.** Though on the other spectrum - this is going to be mostly about pre-production verification and its impact on future changes.
 This is also not going to touch continuous integration, continuous deployments, prod-pars, observability, different types of deployments and many other quality assurance techniques, although these are a vital part of a well-oiled system too.